Dr Menelaos Tasiou

 My name is Menelaos Tasiou, I grew up in the mountainous areas of Northern Greece and I live in the UK.
-I am a Senior Lecturer in Quantitative Methods and Data Analytics at the Department of Accounting & Financial Management.
-I officially joined the Business School in December 2018, having previously been a Graduate Teaching Assistant since January 2017.
+I am a Senior Lecturer in Quantitative Methods and Data Analytics at the School of Accounting, Economics and Finance.
 I hold a Bachelor's degree in Economics (University of Crete, Greece), a Master's degree in Banking and Finance (Surrey Business School), and a PhD in Economics and Finance (Portsmouth Business School).

 My research lies in the intersection of Finance, Decision Analysis and Management Science and revolves around quantitative modelling of decision-making, and empirical corporate finance and banking applications.
 My interests are in the areas of corporate finance, financial institutions, and sustainable finance and mostly deal with topics in firm efficiency, performance and risk, credit scoring and ESG analytics modelling, corporate governance and behaviours arising from collective norms and cultural traits.

 - Gaganis, C., Papadimitri, P., Pasiouras, F., & Tasiou, M. (2022).
 Social traits and credit card default: a two-stage prediction framework.
 Annals of Operations Research, 1-23. https://doi.org/10.1007/s10479-022-04859-1